When it comes to investing in the stock market, you have a lot of different choices to make.

 Vanguard offers over 450 low-cost ETFs for its clients.

 An ETF, aka Exchange-Traded Fund, is a basket of underlying assets that track the gains of an index or specific industry.
+Due to their passive nature, ETFs do not produce as much overhead or expenses which is one of the reasons they can be offered to investors at a much lower expense than most mutual funds.

 ETFs allow investors to achieve maximum diversification and “own everything” contained in an index in a low-cost way.